cicl-iscl/SemEval_26_Task8_MTRAG/README.md

 09.11.2025 trying to upload files, BM25 retrieval for one benchmark
 14.11.2025 finish the baseline by using BM25
 19.11.2025 get the baseline of the dense indexing
+26.11.2025 first try for question rewrite, but the evaluation is lower than the baseline, will keep fixing some pronoun problem first before the top-k history finding
 To do: do the subquestion and question rewrite

 Done: